harrisb002/Forum/README.md

 - Similiar to `DELETE` and `DROP` where DELETE is used to delete rows which is Data Manipulation, whereas DROP is used to drop tables.

 - `SET NULL`: If the parent row is deleted then the child row is orpaned (set to null) instead of being deleted as seen in `ON DELETE CASCADE`

-### Other Notes
 ---

+#### NOTES
 - DDL: Data Definition Language = Focuses on the defined structure of the db
 -  DML: Data Manipulation Language = CRUD capabilities
+---

+DDL includes the following:
+- CREATE
+- DROP
+- ALTER

+DML includes the following:
+- SELECT
+- UPDATE
+- INSERT